python/cpython/Doc/library/xml.etree.elementtree.rst

    Subelement factory.
 This function creates an element instance, and appends it to an existing element.

-   The element name, attribute names, and attribute values can be either 8-bit ASCII strings or Unicode strings. *parent* is the parent element. *tag* is the subelement name. *attrib* is an optional dictionary, containing element attributes. *extra* contains additional attributes, given as keyword arguments.
+   The element name, attribute names, and attribute values can be an ASCII-only :class:`bytes` object or a :class:`str` object. *parent* is the parent element. *tag* is the subelement name. *attrib* is an optional dictionary, containing element attributes. *extra* contains additional attributes, given as keyword arguments.
 Returns an element instance.

 .. function:: tostring(element[, encoding])